ShivamRajSharma/PyTorch/Document Similarity/README.md

   <img src="https://www.researchgate.net/profile/Tuan_Lai4/publication/336443055/figure/fig3/AS:812860531818507@1570812461956/QA-LSTM-with-attention-figure-adapted-from-Tan-et-al-2015.png" height="280" />
 </p>

-A Siamese LSTM based network with "ALL vs ALL" loss instead of tripet loss in which all examples in a batch are compared with the rest of the examples in a batch based on the cosine similarity of a document vector.
-Hard negetive mining was used to find the difference between hard negetive que pairs.
+A Siamese LSTM based network was used with an "ALL vs ALL" loss instead of tripet loss in which all examples in a batch are compared with the rest of the examples in a batch based on the cosine similarity of a document vector.
+Hard negetive mining was used to find the difference between hard negetive question pairs (mean negetive and closest negtive mining).

 ## Extra Info